waotzi/website/content/index.md

 ---
-description: Join me on a journey through life and technology as I share my software solutions and inspirations with you.
+description: Welcome to my realm of technology and creativity.
+Follow me on my journey through life where I blend technology and creativity to bring my visiions to life.
 ---

 # Waotzi's Path

 _"Wao Tzi, Wao Tzu, Wo Zu, Wozu?
 For what reason?"_

 Welcome to my realm of technology and creativity.
-Follow me on my journey through life and discover the wonders of software solutions.
+Follow me on my journey through life where I blend technology and creativity to bring my visiions to life.

 * [Who am I?](who.md) - Learn more about the person behind the code.

 - [Socials](socials.md) - Where can you find me on social media?
 Stay updated on my latest musings and updates.

 - [Portfolio](portfolio.md) - What can I do?
-Check out my software solutions and projects.
+Check out my creative projects and creations.

 * [What inspires me?](flowers.md) - Find out what motivates my creativity and passion.